U of T Mississauga Excellence Awards

 The University of Toronto Mississauga has established four Excellence Awards and a Research Prize to annually recognize the work of the faculty, staff, and graduate students.

-The E. A. Robinson Teaching Excellence Award was established to recognize excellence in undergraduate teaching at the University of Toronto Mississauga.
+The Faculty Teaching Excellence Awards recognize excellence in undergraduate teaching at the University of Toronto Mississauga.
 Teaching includes lecturing, involvement in seminars and tutorials, individual and group discussions, laboratory teaching and other means by which students derive educational benefits.
 Teaching effectiveness is demonstrated by the degree to which the faculty member is able to stimulate and challenge the intellectual ability of students, to communicate academic material effectively and to maintain a mastery of his/her subject areas.
 It also involves maintaining accessibility to students and the ability to influence the intellectual and scholarly development of students.

-The award recipient will receive $5000 for teaching-related initiatives/research.
+The award recipients will receive $3000 for teaching-related initiatives/research.

-The award is made on the basis of excellence in teaching in its broadest sense.
+The Faculty Teaching Excellence Awards are made on the basis of excellence in teaching in its broadest sense.
 Excellent teachers typically demonstrate the following qualities: display a mastery of and enthusiasm for the subject area, and have effective communication skills; have been exemplary in one or more areas of teaching; are judged to be "outstanding," rather than merely "very good;" stimulate and challenge students' minds, and encourage their intellectual development; and are interested in and reasonably accessible to students.

 The objective of the June Scott Teaching Excellence Awards for Teaching Assistants is to recognize publicly the contributions, which teaching assistants make towards the achievement of excellence in undergraduate education, and to honour those who have made exceptional contributions to teaching.

 The award recipient will receive $2000 for conference travel/professional development.